NimeshBabu/NimeshBabu/README.md

-## 👋 About Me
+## 👋 About Me:
 Hi, I'm Nimesh!
 I am undergraduate student from Amrit Campus (ASCOL).
-I am studying Bachelors.
+I am studying 5^th semester Bsc.
+CSIT.

 <br>Here are some ideas to get you started: